 “They can hear you too,” he said and I smiled.
 “You know this isn’t any of your business.”

-“Yeah, well like I said, I’m a fucking vet,” I said, not breaking my smile before my hands moved, I aimed at his right knee and shot, earning a scream before I aimed at his left shoulder and shot again, earning a satisfying and rather agonized scream out of him.
+“Yeah, well like I said, I’m a fucking vet,” I said, not breaking my smile.
+I aimed at his right knee and shot, earning a scream before I aimed at his left shoulder and shot again, earning a satisfying and agonized scream out of him.

-“Everyone... would’ve heard... that,” he said in between pants as he fell to the ground, bleeding profusely on the floor.
-There goes another chunk of the budget...
+“Everyone... would’ve heard... that,” he said in between pants as he fell to the ground, bleeding onto the floor.
+There goes another chunk of my budget.
 I thought to myself.

-“Yeah, well, I was trying to scare you,” I said as I patiently stood, took hold of the barrel of my gun, and swung hard at his head.
-He fell with a thud and though I didn’t exactly end him, he’d bleed out soon.
-I tucked the gun back into my waistband and ran towards the sound of the whining, not failing to notice the trail of blood on the floor, which led me into a tiny hallway and to a closed door.
+“Yeah, well, I was trying to scare you,” I said as I took hold of the barrel of my gun, and swung hard at his head.
+He fell with a thud and though I didn’t exactly end him, he’d bleed out soon enough.
+I tucked the gun back into my waistband and ran towards the sound of the whining, there was a trail of blood on the floor that led me to a closed door.

-I opened it up and sighed as I saw a large wolf breathing loosely.
-It looked at me and whined - realizing that I wasn’t a threat.
+I opened it up and sighed as I saw a large wolf breathing raggedly.
+It looked at me and whined.

-“Hey, hey, stay with me,” I said.
+“Hey, stay with me,” I said.
 I got up and turned on the lights.
-“Listen, I need you to stay like this, do not shift, no matter how bad it is,” I said as I examined her, she was large, black and brown, with blood soaking the fur on her lower body.
+“Listen, I need you to stay like this, do not shift, no matter how bad it is.”
+I examined her, she was large, black and brown, with plenty of blood soaking the fur on her lower body.

 “Where the hell are you?!”
-A man growled and I could feel the strength of that tone – Alpha...
-That and I felt a shudder run through me.
+A man growled and I could feel the strength of that tone – Alpha.
+I felt a shudder run through me.

 Mate.
 For a brief moment, that was all my brain registered until I shook myself out of it.
-Not fucking now... not ever.
+Not now.
+Not ever.

 “I’m sorry.
-Um, my name is Auden, I’m a... pack doctor and I found um, the girl, um yeah anyways – she’s in an apartment and she’s bleeding and losing consciousness.
-I need help getting her out of here safely and into the closest safe space you have,” I said calmly.
+My name is Auden, I’m a, uh, pack doctor and I found this she-wolf, um yeah anyways – she’s in an apartment and she’s bleeding and losing consciousness.
+I need help getting her out of here safely and into the closest safe space you have,” I said.

 “What?
 What the fuck happened?!
 How is she?!”
 He shouted, making me pull back the phone from my ear.
 Looks like he didn’t notice.